7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Each of the free bikepacking routes USA entries below has a water gap summary, typical riding time, and a “Last Verified” date — use that as your cue to re-check conditions before you commit.
 All stats tie back to the comparison table above.

-1. Arizona Trail — Tucson to Oracle
+1. Arizona Trail — Tucson to Oracle (Arizona)

 Desert singletrack, manageable water, winter-perfect timing.